John35961/discogs-wantlist-helper/readme.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

 Chrome extension to let you add a record to your Discogs wantlist efortlessly.
 Useful when you're on a website (like YouTube), find a cool record and want to add it right away, without going to the Discogs website.
-The extension works in conjuction with the [Discogs Wantlist Helper Server](https://github.com/John35961/discogs-wantlist-helper-server).

 1. Authorize your Discogs account
 2. Type in any artist or track (like `Aqua Bassino`), or enter any valid Discogs release URL or release ID (like `https://www.discogs.com/release/505-Aqua-Bassino-Swirl-EP`)